 Paly will also begin to regulate football games further.
 Kline said new student section boundaries will not allow students to sit in the front aisle or stand near the railings, and bag checks and breathalyzers will possibly be used for students perceived to be under the influence of alcohol.
 Students who do not comply with these rules will be banned from future events.

-ASB members have faced harassment as a result of these recent changes and the upcoming spirit week, with some students pressuring members to advocate for keeping spirit week traditions.
+Before spirit week began, ASB members also faced harassment as a result of these recent changes, with some students pressuring members to advocate for keeping spirit week traditions.